cad324/Cornell-Thrift-Project/documents/design-journey.md

     - Why?
 (Especially consider [persona name]'s Motivations/Strategies.)

-      Abby may not know that to upload an eboard image that she should go to the About page, but using the navigation bar is not a new task.
+      Abby may not know that to upload an eboard image that she should go to the Members page, but using the navigation bar is not a new task.

 [Add as many actions as you need...]
 **Action # 1 : Click on Members page in navigation bar**